Registration is now open!

 - Moderator: Jane Hyun, Leadership Strategist and Author, Breaking the Bamboo Ceiling, and Board Member, Operation Exodus Inner City

-- Speakers: In Seon Hwang, Managing Director, Warburg Pincus, and Board Vice Chair, Hope for New York; Jeannie Diefenderfer, Experienced Senior Telecommunications Executive, Board Vice Chair, Tufts University, and former Board Vice Chair, Ms. Foundation for Women; Dr. S. Steven Yang, Clinical Professor of Orthopedic Surgery, NYU School of Medicine; Principal and Director of Clinical Affairs, The Hand Center of the NYU Langone Medical Center-Hospital for Joint Diseases.
+- Speakers: In Seon Hwang, Managing Director, Warburg Pincus, and Board Vice Chair, Hope for New York; Jeannie Diefenderfer, Experienced Senior Telecommunications Executive, Board Vice Chair, Tufts University, and former Board Vice Chair, Ms. Foundation for Women; S. Steven Yang, Clinical Professor, NYU School of Medicine; KACF Board Chair; I Have a Dream Foundation Board of Directors, former Council of Korean Americans Board of Directors.

 - Speakers: Julie Min Chayet, Managing Director and Market Trust Executive, U.S. Trust; Sandra Schubert, Vice-President, Private Wealth Management, Goldman Sachs & Co

-6:00-8:00 CLOSING REFLECTIONS & 15th-ANNIVERSARY CELEBRATION: Unsung Heroes Awards – Cheers to KACF’s 15 years!
+6:00-8:00 CLOSING REFLECTIONS & 15th-ANNIVERSARY CELEBRATION: Unsung Heroes Awards (Eisner & Lubin Auditorium, 4th floor) – Cheers to KACF’s 15 years!
 After a day of reflection and learning, we will raise a toast with friends old and new to KACF and to our first Unsung Heroes.
 Nominated by our grantee partners, the individuals whom we spotlight have overcome seemingly insurmountable challenges and are giving back themselves, exemplify the spirit of generosity that we celebrate.

-- Emceed by: Vivian Lee, NY1, Anchor and Reporter
+- Emceed by: Vivian Lee, Anchor and Reporter, NY1

 Rabbi Angela Warnick Buchdahl serves as the senior rabbi of Central Synagogue in New York City, the first woman to lead the large Reform congregation in its 175-year history.
 Rabbi Buchdahl first joined Central Synagogue as senior cantor in 2006.
 In 2014, she was chosen by the congregation to be senior rabbi.